 I have been involved in Revenue Management (or Yield Management, as it was originally known) in hotels since the early 1990’s.
-Back then it consisted of an Excel spreadsheet, manual input of data, and a few basic rules that complimented the pricing strategy.
+Back then it consisted of an Excel c, manual input of data, and a few basic rules that complimented the pricing strategy.
 It took off very rapidly across Europe, but 2 UK hotel chains refused to get involved initially I.e. Travel Inn (which became Premier Inn) and Travelodge.
 Their rationale was that their prices were highly competitive and available to everyone at any time, which enabled them to run powerful, price-led advertising.
 They even refused to negotiate with high-volume-producing clients!
 This resulted in both chains achieving probably the highest occupancy levels in the U.K. However, economic challenges came along and Revenue Management became an accepted industry practice.

 But, Revenue Management has largely remained ‘below the radar’ as far as the public are concerned.
 They have been happy to get a great deal when they can, and a little confused when they can’t.
 But this all changed with 2 recent high profile incidents.

 When United Airlines forcibly removed a passenger, not only did it produce global horror, but it suddenly made people very aware of the fact that airlines overbook!
 Airlines have been overbooking since the 1970’s and frequent business flyers in the 1980’s (such as myself) were subjected to it on a regular basis.
 But we had no one to tell and no alternative airlines to choose!

 And the second incident, that made the public aware of Revenue Management, was the very tragic bombing in Manchester.
 In this incident it was Uber, rather than hotels, whose Revenue Management software kicked in and said ‘unprecedented high short-term demand = charge very very high prices’.
 This left victims of the bombing unable to afford to get home.